Caltrain:

 ➢ High-contrast text is accessible and readable

-Result: Passengers get more information without the visual clutter, including arrival times.
-This helps commuters, new riders, and those without a phone.
+Passengers get more information without the visual clutter, including arrival times.

 Display 3: Connections